Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-As a further simple application of our theory, we next considered adding gain to (or `pumping') our network which can lead to random lasing.
-Mathematically, gain can be introduced to the $i$'th link by varying its refractive index $n_i$ according to $n_i = \real(n_i) - i\gamma_i$, where $\real(n_i)$ is calculated as before and $\gamma_i > 0$ is a variable gain coefficient taken, for simplicity, to be frequency independent over the pumping bandwidth.
-Adding gain tends to cause poles to drift towards the real axis and the pole that first reaches the axis dictates the dominant lasing frequency \cite{Andreasen2010}.
+As a further application of our theory, we next considered adding gain to (or `pumping') our network which can lead to random lasing \cite{Saxena}.
+Mathematically, gain can be introduced to the $j$'th link by setting its refractive index to $n_j = \real(n_j) - i\gamma_j$, where $\real(n_j)$ is calculated as before and $\gamma_j > 0$ is a gain coefficient taken, for simplicity, to be frequency independent over the pumping bandwidth.
+Adding gain causes poles to drift towards the real axis and the pole that reaches the axis first typically determines the dominant lasing frequency \cite{Andreasen2010}.
 Single mode lasing at arbitrary resonant frequencies is achievable by shaping the pump profile in accordance with the spatial profile of the resonant mode \cite{PhysRevLett.109.033903, Bachelard2014}.
-Similar selective lasing can be realized using our theory by considering the collection of generalized Wigner-Smith operators associated with the gain coefficients.
-Specifically, for any pole $\omega_p$ and for all $i$ indexing the links, we can calculate $\res{\omega_p}{\tr(\mathbf{Q}_{\gamma_i})}$, where $\mathbf{Q}_{\gamma_i}$ is the operator associated with adding gain $\gamma_i$ to \emph{only} the $i$'th link.
-In light of Eq. (\ref{eq:pole-shift-main}), these values predict how the pole will shift when different links are pumped in isolation, thus revealing which link should be pumped to optimally shift $\omega_p$ towards the real axis.
+Similar selective lasing can be predicted using our theory by considering the collection of generalized WS operators associated with the gain coefficients.
+Specifically, for any pole $\omega_p$ and for $j$, we calculate $\res{\omega_p}{\tr(\mathbf{Q}_{\gamma_j})}$, where $\mathbf{Q}_{\gamma_j}$ is the operator associated with adding gain $\gamma_j$ to \emph{only} the $j$'th link.
+In light of Eq.~(\ref{eq:pole-shift-main}), these values predict how the pole will shift when different links are pumped, thus revealing which should be pumped to optimally shift $\omega_p$ towards threshold.